BMP180 Barometric Pressure Sensor Hookup

 2. Install the SFE_BMP180 Library

-Now download the latest BMP180 software archive from this link:
+First, download the latest BMP180 library from this link:

-If you need help installing the library, you can find detailed instructions in our Installing an Arduino Library tutorial.
+If you’re using an older Arduino version or need help installing the library, you can find detailed instructions in our Installing an Arduino Library tutorial.

 Running the Example Sketches